BioJulia/BioJuliaRegistry/README.md

 **You are still responsible for reviewing your own code dependencies, and their licenses/terms**.

-After all BioJulia is still an open-source project, run by academics that volunteer in their free time.
+After all, BioJulia is still an open-source project, run by academics that volunteer in their free time.